fin-cli/handbook/commands/theme/mod/get.md

-# wp theme mod get
+# fin theme mod get

 Gets one or more theme mods.